lgatto/lgatto.github.io/_drafts/2017-09-24-EPFL-open-science.md

 that open research is not only a concern for ECRs - that's only the main theme of my talk - is concerns us all.
-In particular, we, ECRs, need *more* support from senior/established academics, librarians, funders, ...
+In particular, we, ECRs, need *more* support from senior/established academics, librarians, finder's, ...
 We need to drive change for a better, more open research environment.

 [^1]: ECR can broadly be define as a post-graduate student, a researcher in academia or industry or at a non-governmental organisation who is unemployed or on a temporary contract, or within 10 years of obtaining a permanent post.
 It doesn't primarily relate to the age of the person.